 Native-place lodges are often cited as an example of the particularistic ties that characterized traditional China and worked against the emergence of a modern state based on loyalty to the nation.
 The author argues that by fostering awareness of membership in an elite group, the native-place lodges generated a sense of belonging to a nation that furthered the reforms undertaken in the early twentieth century.

-This volume presents two histories of the early Korean kingdom of Paekche (trad.
+This book presents two histories of the early Korean kingdom of Paekche (trad.
 18 BCE–660 CE).
-The first, written by Jonathan Best, is based largely on primary sources, both written and archaeological.
-This initial history of Paekche serves, in part, to introduce the second, an extensively annotated translation of the oldest history of the kingdom, the Paekche Annals (Paekche pon’gi).
+The first, written by Best, is based largely on primary sources.
+This initial history serves, in part, to introduce the second, an extensively annotated translation of the oldest history of the kingdom, The Paekche Annals (Paekche pon’gi).